 % specificSwaps

+1 2

 % EndSpecific

-Note: In this case, atoms of type 1 could be swapped with atoms of type 2.
+Note: In this case, atoms of type 1 can be swapped with atoms of type 2.
 If you want to try all possible swaps, just leave a blank line inside this keyblock, or delete the block.